 Mechatronics Engineer: Salary, Duties, Outlook and Requirements

 Mechatronics engineering combines aspects of mechanical, electronic, and computer engineering in order to increase efficiency in the production and function of manufactured goods.
 Accordingly, mechatronics engineers study aspects of fluid mechanics, control theory, and computer programming.
-Read on to learn about a career as a mechatronics engineer.

 Salary for a Mechatronics Engineer

 Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide specific salary information for mechatronics engineers, it does show that median annual wages for all specialized engineers not categorized was $92,680 as of May 2013 (www.bls.gov).
 The middle 50% of these professionals earned between $68,610 and $117,930 yearly.

 Mechatronics engineers create and improve automated processes.
 For example, mechatronics engineers may review an assembly line and determine that welding processes on the assembly line are inefficient.
 Next, engineers may use cost-analysis to highlight an estimated amount that could be gained by improving the system.
 If superiors approve their project, mechatronics engineers may then use computer-aided design software to develop and test potential solutions, such as better machines or welding equipment.
 Once a new system has been tested and decided upon, engineers may help implement the machinery and controls.

 Career Outlook for a Mechatronics Engineer

 While the BLS doesn't cite a specific employment outlook for mechatronics engineers, it predicts that the employment of mechanical engineers would likely grow by 5% from 2012-2022, which is slower than average, while opportunities for electrical and electronics engineers would increase by 4%.